 New Commitment – New span of rehearsal day

-We have also revised our pre-tech rehearsal schedule to limit the span of the rehearsal day from 10 a.m. – 6:30 p.m., allowing our artists and staff the ability to make evening plans and have dinners with loved ones.
+We have also revised our pre-tech rehearsal schedule to limit the span of the rehearsal day from 10 a.m. – 6:30 p.m., allowing our artists and staff the ability to make evening plans.

 These changes in the rehearsal schedule will be the Alley’s regular practice with the understanding that rare exceptions will be made when a project needs greater flexibility.

 Alley Board President Ken Kades attended a six-month EDI training with Carmen Morgan of artEquity.
 Alley Board members also attended a EDIA workshop with Alison Park of Blink Consulting.